Watkins Range: Geography

 The range has massive ice-covered peaks and exposed cliffs.
 The primary summit of the range is Gunnbjørn Fjeld 3694 m, also the highest peak in the Arctic.

 The Lindbergh Range rises to the west, beyond the Christian IV Glacier.
-Other high nunataks are located nearby, some being part of the greater Watkins Range system, such as the Skaermen (Skærmen) to the west, the Ejnar Mikkelsen Range— and the Borgtinderne to the east, and the Lilloise Range to the southeast.
+Other high nunataks are located nearby, some being part of the greater Watkins Range system, such as the Skærmen to the west, the Ejnar Mikkelsen Range— and the Borgtinderne to the east, and the Lilloise Range to the southeast.
 The Gronau Nunataks are located to the north at the edge of the Greenland Ice Sheet, separated from the Watkins Range by the Christian IV Glacier.

 'Rasmussens Range' (Knud Rasmussens Bjerge), from Knud Rasmussen Land mountains, is the name used in some sources to refer to the northern section of the range located between the 69th parallel north and the Gronau Nunataks.
 However, there is a mountain range located in West Greenland that is known by the name Knud Rasmussens Bjerge.